mdavidov/searchfiles-multidesktop/README.md

 ## Uninstall

-This app can be uninstalled by running the maintenancetool.app.
+This app can be uninstalled by running the maintenancetool.exe / maintenancetool.app.
-It's located in the same folder where foldersearch.app is installed;
+It's located in the same folder where foldersearch.exe / foldersearch.app is installed;
 by default it's $HOME/DevOnline/foldersearch.

 ## Build from source